 And ladies, we all need to care about this "lack of knowledge" because everyone, not just women, "will have to bear the burden" of the repercussions of our ignorance.
 Don't believe me?
 This warning comes straight from "personal finance experts."
 Says one:

-can I possibly read a quarterly statement?
+I can't even understand Post-Its!
+How can I possibly read a quarterly statement? |

 We'd better get on this, before we collectively crash the economy.